madiharakhangi1811/IRIS_Public_Assignment/README.md

      ```
      *(Note: You can decide whether to include units like '%' in the response or just return the numerical sum.
 Please clarify your approach in your documentation.)*

-## Evaluation Criteria

-We will be evaluating your submission based on the following:

-*   **Problem-Solving Skills:** Your ability to understand the requirements and implement a functional solution.
-*   **Coding Style:** Clarity, organization, and adherence to Python best practices.
-We expect well-structured, modular code, with docstrings, and robust error handling etc.
-*   **Presentation Style:** The quality and completeness of this `README.md` file (which you will update with your insights) and the Postman collection.
-*   **Documentation:** Ensure your code is well-documented.

-## Your Insights

-Please complete the following sections with your thoughts on the assignment.

-### Potential Improvements
-*(Describe any ideas you have on how this application or assignment could be improved or extended.
-For example, handling different Excel formats, more advanced data operations, UI integration, etc.)*

-### Missed Edge Cases
-*(Identify any edge cases or scenarios that your current implementation might not handle or that were not explicitly covered in the requirements.
-For example, empty Excel files, tables with no numerical data, malformed table names, etc.)*

 ## Testing